Crews are working to improve access to and from Rocky Mountain National Park with the Downtown Estes Loop Project.

 The two activities are perfectly set among the snowcapped vistas of Rocky Mountain National Park, just west of Estes Park.
 In the park, nature lovers can enjoy the scenic fall views by car, on horseback, on foot or as part of a guided tour.
 Park rangers, local off-road vehicle tour operators and the Rocky Mountain Conservancy have talks and tours to educate guests on the elk rut, as well as flora and fauna throughout the national park.

 People in the Estes Valley have been marveling at the elk rut for centuries and the village of Estes Park celebrates this history each year at the annual Elk Fest.
 Residents and vacationers gather together downtown Estes Park for a weekend of live music, educational sessions, Native American music and stories, and elk-themed activities.
 Grab a map for a self-guided elk tour throughout the village, or contact one of our local tour operators to book an elk-viewing adventure!
-Plan your trip to the 2015 Elk Fest with all of the details.
+Elk Fest happens annually at the end of September or beginning of October.
+Plan your next fall trip around Elk Fest!

 Find your perfect lodging for an autumn weekend in Estes Park, from cozy cabins to historic lodges, browse all lodging here.
 There is plenty to do in addition to the festivals and special events, check out the online event calendar for gallery exhibitions, live music and more!